smyk07/library-of-intellect/readme.md

 You will need to create a new route for each subject, as specified in the original app.

+## Run the Applocation

-## Getting Started
+### Getting Started

-To get started with using the web app, clone and run the `index.js` file. it will be hosted at port `3000`
+To get started with using the web app, clone and run the `index.js` file and create a `.env` file in the root directory and run the scripts.

 `git clone https://github.com/smyk07/library-of-intellect.git`

+### Adding Your Books

+You can use this app by simply editing the routes and json entries, and adding your books in the directory `./books/[subject]` (PDF only).

+You will need to create a new route for each subject, as specified in the original app.

 ## Contributing